J0S3HDZ/face-recognition-ia/README.md

 # Face Recognition With Python
 This project includes comments by line.
+(Spanish language)

 ## Libraries
 || OpenCV ||